5 Axis Slicer

 The first true multi-axis slicing software

-The 5 Axis Slicer is tailoired to additive manufacturing machines with 5 or more axis.
+The 5 Axis Slicer is tailored to any additive manufacturing machines with 5 or more axis (such as robots with 5 or more axis).
 The slicing process works the same as any other ‘normal’ slicer except that the layer generation allows for curved layers.
 This gives some unique opportunities such as:

 - printing with zero overhang (where every layer of material is printed on a ‘previous’ layer with 100% overlap)

 - printing on top of existing (curved) objects

 For the above reasons, the 5-Axis Slicer is used for metal repair, printing plastics on metal parts, and printing complex objects (in metal and/or plastic).

 Examples of objects sliced with the 5 Axis Slicer

 The example of the coil shows a simulation of the toolhead motions (the ‘stick’) and the layer deposition (in yellow).
 The layers are deposited with zero overhang, and therefore, this coil can be printed without support structures.

 Example 2: Panton Chair

 This example shows how the Panton Chair can be printed in any material (plastic or metal) with zero overhang and without support structures.
 The nozzle is represented by the ‘stick’, while the deposited material is shown in yellow.

 The example shows how the 5 Axis Slicer can be used to generate toolpaths for segmented printing.
 This block can also be sliced in one piece, resulting in curved layers.